jacobt102/Lite-Shell/README.md

 If no custom prompt is provided, the default `sh257>` prompt is used.

 ## Built-in Commands
-ShellEx supports the following built-in commands:
+LiteShell supports the following built-in commands:

 | Command      | Description |
 |-------------|-------------|